rewardenv/reward/docs/faq.md

     To solve this problem, you will have to increase the memory limit of Docker Desktop.
 For more info see:
     [Additional requirements (macOS only)](installation.html#additional-requirements-macos-only)

+* `Package hirak/prestissimo has a PHP requirement incompatible with your PHP version, PHP extensions and Composer version`

+    If you see this error message during the Magento 2 installation, you will have to downgrade your Composer version.

+    To do so, add the following line to the .env:
+    ```
+        COMPOSER_VERSION=1
+    ```

+    For more information, see the [Composer configuration](configuration/composer.md).